 In addition, make sure that your CMS allows you to embed video and scheduling functionality.

 Over half of all traffic to your website is going to be coming from phones or tablets, so you need to make sure that your site is optimized for those devices.
 If a patient tries to visit your website and it's too hard to read on mobile, they'll leave and find another doctor.
 Read about Responsive Chiropractic Website Design and how it's a necessity today.

 Step 7: Taking Professional Photos

 When people are looking for a new chiropractor, they're going to check out websites and find a doctor who looks professional and competent.
-Too many times, we see sites with poor quality, poorly lit photos.
+Too many times, we see sites with poor quality and poorly lit photos.

 Your website is the first impression most people will have of your practice, so spend the money to have professional photos taken of you, your staff, and your office.